 The program is free and does not require any physical training.
 The Citizen's Academy is not designed or intended to prepare Academy members for a position in the Laguna Beach Police Department.
 It is open to people 18 years of age or older who live or work in Laguna Beach, have no felony convictions, have no pending civil or criminal cases with the City or its employees, and have no outstanding warrants for arrest.
 Acceptance to the program is made on a rolling basis as the completed applications are received.
 The Laguna Beach Police Department reserves the right to refuse admittance into this program.

 When in session, the class is held each Thursday for twelve weeks from 6:00 p.m. to 9:30 p.m. at the Laguna Beach Police Department.
 Students graduate on the thirteenth week.
-When we schedule the next class we will post information about it and Citizen's Academy application here.
+When we schedule the next class we will post information about it here.
+To apply you must register through the City's Recreation Class sign-up which can be found through this link.

 If you would like information, please call (949) 497-0701 or email Ross Fallah here.